tovare/api3/README.md

 # api3

-Rewritten in Go as part of a consolidation effort to scale back infrastrucure.
+Rewritten in Go as part of a consolidation effort to scale back infrastructure.

 # Deploying the application